benmarwick/ctv-archaeology/Archaeology.md

 - `r pkg("aoristic")`, `r pkg("kairos")` and `r github("ISAAKiel/aoristAAR")` provide functions for the aoristic analysis of archaeological data (takes into account the uncertainty of the exact moment that an event occurred when examining the overall incidence of events over time).
 - `r pkg("kairos")` provides functions for mean ceramic date estimation.
 - `r pkg("SPARTAAS")` and `r pkg("kairos")` provide methods for statistical pattern recognition, time range plotting and seriation plots of archaeological artefacts.

-- `r github("lsteinmann/datplot")` converts date ranges into dating 'steps' to ease the visualization of changes in e.g. pottery consumption, style and other variables over time.
+- `r pkg("datplot")` converts date ranges into dating 'steps' to ease the visualization of changes in e.g. pottery consumption, style and other variables over time.

 - The `r github("davidcorton/archSeries")` package makes chronologies from information from multiple entities with varying chronological resolution and overlapping date ranges.

 ### Artefact analysis